Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Experiments

 We observe that transformer clearly benefits from depth.
-By varying the number of layers from 1 to 8, transformer performance improves following the trend of the theoretical bound (\cref{sec:theory}).
-In the case of GLA and Signed Mamba, we observe a similar trend showing the benefit of depth, increasing from 1 up to depth 4 or 5.
+By varying the depth from 1 to 8, transformer performance improves following the trend of the theoretical bound.
+GLA and Signed Mamba similarly improve up to depth 4 or 5.

-However, we observe that deeper models are hard to train on this task; some of the deep models performed worse than shallower ones.
-This is again illustrative of the practical learnability issue discussed in the previous section.
-In particular, the 8-layer Signed Mamba only slightly improves upon the 5-layer one (achieving length 36 vs.~35), which is less efficient than the bound expected by our theory.
+However, we observe that deeper models are hard to train on this task; some deep models underperform shallower ones.
+For example, the 6- and 7-layer Signed Mamba did not improve over the 5-layer one, and 8-layer model performed only slightly better (achieving length 36 vs.~35).

+What hinders the performance of deeper models remains an open question.
+Consideration of several factors may offer some insight.
+Our theory constructs on real arithmetic whereas empirical computation is on finite precision; the impact of finite precision is beyond the scope of the current work.
+Moreover, how end-to-end gradient-based optimization shapes the solution is unclear, again illustrative of the practical learnability issue discussed in the previous section.